-Manned racing drones such as the Alauda Airspeeder prototype are now achieving aggresive flight (watch above).
-With exception of the airframe, these manned racing drones use off-the-shelf parts, bringing manned racing drones within reach of the builder community.
-If you want to build your own, below you will find comparison matrices for motors, ESCs, propellors and batteries as a guide (a good flight controller is the Pixhawk).
-This is followed by a suggested build list and a small taste of what it might feel like to race a manned racing drone!
+Manned racing drones such as the Alauda Airspeeder prototype are now achieving aggressive flight (watch above) and since 2018, RotorBuilds has featured a build list for a more docile manned hex.
+Manned racing drones can be built using off-the-shelf parts, bringing human flight within reach of the FPV builder community.
+If you want to build your own manned drone, below you will find comparison matrices for motors, ESCs, propellors and batteries as a guide (a good flight controller is the Pixhawk).
+This is followed by a proposed build list and a small taste of what it might feel like to race a manned racing drone.

 Interactive matrices may take a few seconds to load… CLICK matrix for latest prices.
 Parts identified from Alauda Airspeeder, Electrafly, Flying Sled and Jetson Speeder videos, and Flying Bathtub RotorBuilds page.
 Data taken from manufacturer product descriptions.
 Many of the links on the tables are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking one of the affiliate links.
 Support FPVcompare directly by becoming a Patreon supporter.